kbase/cdm-jupyterhub/docs/dev_guide.md

 Please use the existing loading notebooks as examples.

-🚨 **Please DO NOT rerun the loading notebooks in the development environment.
+🚨 **Please DO NOT rerun the existing loading notebooks in the development environment unless you are certain you want to reload the existing table.
 Instead, create a new notebook for each new namespace and manually verify the data loading process.**